Eugene Arden Interdisciplinary Research/Teaching Award

 Eugene V. Arden Interdisciplinary Research/Teaching Award Overview & Past Recipients

 The Eugene V. Arden Interdisciplinary Research and Teaching Award honors faculty with a compelling record of publications or pedagogical innovations that are interdisciplinary in nature and extend over a significant period of time.
-One award is given every two years in alternate (even) years.
+One award was given every two years in alternate (even) years.
+The last Arden Award was granted in 2018.

 Marilee Benore, Professor of Biochemistry and Biology in the Department of Natural Sciences in the College of Arts, Science, and Letters is this year’s recipient of the Eugene Arden Interdisciplinary Research and Teaching Award.